MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-plan/includes/5-exercise-integrate-assessment-data.md

 Instead, customize and test your plan using a small set of well-defined workloads to create your first wave of cloud adoption.
 In this unit, we'll walk through how Tailwind Traders build out their first adoption plan.
 That initial plan was developing using the following steps:

-1) Add your first wave of workloads
+1. Add your first wave of workloads.
-2) Associate dependent assets with each workload
+1. Associate dependent assets with each workload.
-3) Prioritize workloads
+1. Prioritize workloads.
-4) Evaluate migration tasks as a team
+1. Evaluate migration tasks as a team.
-5) Estimate tasks & attempt to complete them in the estimated time
+1. Estimate tasks & attempt to complete them in the estimated time.
-6) Test the deployed workloads
+1. Test the deployed workloads.
-7) Retrospective to refine processes and estimates
+1. Retrospective to refine processes and estimates.
-8) Apply your initial learning to a more comprehensive adoption plan
+1. Apply your initial learning to a more comprehensive adoption plan.

 ## Open your cloud adoption plan template